thinkcercamp/basics/Module_01/1_HTML/README.md

 <p>My cat is <strong>very</strong> grumpy</p>
 ```

-Make sure that your elements are properly nested: in the example aboxle we opened the `p` element first, then the `strong` element.
-Therefore we need to close the `strong` element before the `p` element before the `p`.
+Make sure that your elements are properly nested: in the example box we opened
+the `p` element first, then the `strong` element.
+Therefore we need to close
+the `strong` element before the `p` element.

 ### Bad :-1:
 ```